fr33bits/SpaceSync/README.md

 - The default reservation end time is set 20 minutes from reservation start time.
 - The duration of a reservation must be at least 5 minutes long.
 - The duration of a reservation must not exceed 1 day.

+[^1]: Warning: Windows may alter non-ASCII characters (e.g. š, č, ž) upon pasting into the Command Prompt or similar.

+[^2]: There is presently no functional difference (in terms of the app itself) between the developer and production modes.